 Welcome to the portal for our our newest award-winning program!
 DIY History helps young people connect the past to the present and inspires them to take an active role in shaping their future!
+[REGISTER NOW]

 ► Series of flexible, interdisciplinary educational modules that can be facilitated by classroom teachers, after-school program leaders, librarians, scout leaders and other community educators.

 ► Designed for young people in grades 6-12 but can be modified to work with any age group.